Give2Peer/g2p-client-android/README.md

 A version for the beta community.

 - [ ] Add a new Item offline, upload later.
+- [ ] List items submitted by self.
+- [ ] Edit items submitted by self.
+- [ ] Delete items submitted by self.
 - [ ] Require `https` servers.
 - [ ] Add french translation.